chasmani/zipfanalysis/README.md

 # zipfanalysis

-Tools in python for analysing Zipf's law form text samples.
+Tools in python for analysing Zipf's law from text samples.

 To install